New Fans: Plot

 Bret and Jemaine take Summer and Rain to dinner at Mel's place.
 Mel is hostile towards the new women and is defensive when asked about her husband, who Bret discovers has been banished to the basement.
 Mel tells Bret that she thinks the new fans are only interested in sex, which leads them to cut the dinner short and leave with Summer and Rain.

 At Summer's place the girls offer the boys acid tabs which they are reluctant about, but they end up agreeing to take a sixteenth of a tab each.
 Afterwards, Summer suggests to Jemaine and Bret — separately — that they have a threesome, so each tries to send the other bandmate home.
 They soon discover that Summer meant her and the two guys.
 That idea doesn't appeal to the guys much, so they attempt to sneak out but Summer catches them.

 When they tell Murray about the new fans giving them drugs and wanting to have a threesome, he is impressed.
 He thinks it is very "rock and roll."
 Unfortunately it turns out that Summer and Rain have now dropped out of the fan club.
 So has an upset Mel, leaving them fanless.

 During the end credits, Bret and Jemaine are talking in bed about the threesome the night before.
+It turns out that Summer "dropped out early" and Jemaine went to bed, so it was just Brett "for a while."
 Murray rings them to tell them to get some sleep.
 He has been watching on the webcam — and so, it seems, has Mel.